Is Chegg Legit? Honest Review of Pricing and Risks

 Yes, by every legal measure.
 Chegg Holdings trades on the New York Stock Exchange under the ticker CHGG and files quarterly earnings reports with the SEC.
 The company employs thousands of staff across the United States and India, with corporate offices in Santa Clara, California, and the 2005 founding and pivot from textbook rentals to a subscription study platform is documented in the company’s Wikipedia entry.

 That doesn’t mean every part of the customer experience earns trust.
-According to the Federal Trade Commission’s 2024 announcement, Chegg used dark-pattern designs that made cancellation hard, and the agency found the company continued charging consumers after they tried to cancel.
+According to the Federal Trade Commission’s 2025 action against Chegg, Chegg used dark-pattern designs that made cancellation hard, and the agency found the company continued charging consumers after they tried to cancel.
 The FTC’s order requires Chegg to reform its cancellation flow and refund affected subscribers.

 That action followed an earlier security case.
 The FTC reported that Chegg had 4 separate data breaches between 2017 and 2020, exposing scholarship application details that included dates of birth and family income ranges.

-In our experience, the cancellation flow as of April 2026 is noticeably cleaner than older Reddit threads suggest.
-The Cancel Subscription button now sits inside My Account on the second click, not buried four screens deep.
+As of April 2026, the cancellation flow is noticeably cleaner than older Reddit threads suggest.
+The Cancel Subscription button now sits inside My Account rather than buried deep in the settings.
 Whether that holds depends on whether Chegg keeps following the FTC consent order.

 #Chegg Pricing in 2026